pat-coady/tiny_imagenet/README.md

 [ImageNet](http://www.image-net.org/) and Alex Krizhevsky's ["AlexNet"](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) sparked a revolution in machine learning.
 AlexNet marked the end of the era of mostly hand-crafted features for visual recognition problems.
 In just the few years that followed AlexNet, "deep learning" found great success in natural language processing, speech recognition, and reinforcement learning.

 Any aspiring machine learning engineer should construct and train a deep convnet "from scratch."
 Of course, there are varying degrees of "from scratch."
 I had already implemented many of the neural network primitives using NumPy (e.g. fully connected layers, cross-entropy loss, batch normalization, LSTM / GRU cells, and convolutional layers).
-So, here I use TensorFlow so the focus is on the challenge of training a deep network on a large dataset.
+So, here I use TensorFlow so the focus is on training a deep network on a large dataset.

 Amazingly, with only 2 hours of GPU time (about $0.50 using an Amazon EC2 spot instance), it was not difficult to reach 50% top-1 accuracy and almost 80% top-5 accuracy.
-At this accuracy, I was also making mistakes on the images that the model got wrong (and I even mistakes on some that it got correct).
+At this accuracy, I was also making mistakes on the images that the model got wrong (and I even made mistakes on some that it got correct).

 ## Dataset